imigraz/FOCUS/README.md

 ---

-**Contact:** For questions or issues, please open a GitHub issue or contact the corresponding author.
+**Contact:** For questions or issues, please open a GitHub issue.
+However, as a PhD student, repository maintenance will be sporadic, but I will attempt to address minor questions when possible.